Wavelet-based Multi-View Fusion of 4D Radar Tensor and Camera for Robust 3D Object Detection: Method

 We integrate and refine the features extracted from the parallel branches using additive fusion to combine complementary feature sets.
 The resulting feature map $F_{\text{fused}}$ is then passed to a sparse Mixture-of-Experts (MoE) module, which consists of a gating network and $N$ expert networks.
 Instead of using a single, monolithic model to process all feature patterns, the MoE's gating network dynamically routes different feature patterns to specialized experts:

-where $\mathtt{g_i}(F_{\text{fused}})$ represents the sparse gating function, which dynamically computes a weighted combination of experts $\mathtt{E_i(\cdot)}$ for a given input.
+where $\mathtt{g_i}(F_{\text{fused}})$ represents the sparse gating function, which dynamically computes a weighted combination of experts $\mathtt{E_i(\cdot)}$ for an input.
 Each expert is implemented as a lightweight Feed-Forward Network (FFN) using the depthwise-separable convolutions and specializes in different patterns.

 The final stage transforms the processed features from the wavelet domain back to the signal domain and integrates them with the original information pathway.
 Specially, the output of the MoE module, $F_{\text{MoE}}$, is reconstructed back to the spatial domain via an $\mathtt{IWT}$.
 This reconstructed feature is then added to a residual connection from an earlier stage in the network: